copark86/PTAMonUbuntu14.04/README.md

 - PTAM-r114-linuxYuji.patch: a patch applied to PTAM sources after the patch of PTAM-linux-cv2.3 to fix some bugs of the patch,
 - fileForCmake: a set of files needed for PTAM compilation using CMake.

+If you already know PTAM-linux-cv2.3,
+- apply the patch PTAM-r114-linuxYuji.patch,
-If you already know PTAM-linux-cv2.3, put all files in fileForCmake directory in the directory "PTAM-linux-cv2.3-master/PTAM".
+- put all files in fileForCmake directory in the directory "PTAM-linux-cv2.3-master/PTAM",
+- then run cmake and make